The-Verscienta/Verscienta-Health/docs/SETUP.md

 pnpm dev:web

 # Backend only
-pnpm dev:cms
+pnpm dev:strapi-cms
 ```

 ## Step 7: Create Admin User

-On first run, Payload CMS will prompt you to create an admin user:
+On first run, Strapi CMS will prompt you to create an admin user:

 1. Visit http://localhost:3001/admin
 2. Fill in the admin user creation form: